 Project TND is an effective drug abuse prevention program that targets high school-age youth.
 At the completion of twelve 1-hour sessions, students will be able to:

 Stop or reduce the use of cigarettes, alcohol, marijuana, and hard drugs (i.e., cocaine, hallucinogens, depressants, amphetamines, etc).

 State accurate information about the consequences of drug use and abuse, including environmental, social, physiological, and emotional consequences.

 Make a personal commitment regarding drug use.

 Programs for Parents, Teachers, and CommunityVaping EducationIn this 45-minute presentation, parents learn about vaping, what vapes look like, signs of use, and what to do if a student is vaping.Marijuana EducationWith Medical Marijuana coming to Missouri, there is a lot to learn and be ready for.
-This presentation will update parents and community on the latest information as well as risks of medical marijuana and what to do to keep kids safe.District/School DataThis presentation covers the stats on alcohol and drug use in the district and at specific schools (middle and high).
+This presentation will update parents and the community on the latest information as well as the risks of medical marijuana and what to do to keep kids safe.District/School DataThis presentation covers the stats on alcohol and drug use in the district and at specific schools (middle and high).
 Information on high-use substances is provided as well as tactics for schools and parents to prevent and address drug and alcohol use.Addiction is Real: Hidden in Plain ViewHidden in Plain View from Addiction is Real is a traveling bedroom exhibit that is set up on-site for parents to search & explore.
 The exhibit contains over 70 items that could signal involvement in risky activities including alcohol and drug use.
 Parents learn how to recognize these warning signs and get prevention tips for talking with their kids about the dangers of substance use.
 Hidden in Plain View can be a standalone service (Parent-Teacher Conferences, etc.), or in conjunction with the standard 45-minute presentation (recommended).